This information applies to England and Wales.

 You may also need to think about funding for things like course materials, books and travel.

-You'll need to find out whether a student maintenance loan will affect any means-tested benefits, such as Universal Credit, income-related Employment and Support Allowance or Housing Benefit.
+Find out whether a student maintenance loan will affect any means-tested benefits, such as Universal Credit, income-related Employment and Support Allowance or Housing Benefit.

 Advanced Learner Loan: what you'll get (GOV.UK)